 Resisting Arrest Defense Attorneys in Georgetown, TX

 Legal troubles can be overwhelming, but a strong defense can help someone achieve a favorable outcome given the circumstances of the case.
 The criminal defense attorneys at Price & Twine, PLLC are experienced with defending individuals accused of resisting arrest and other violent crimes.
-Our firm serves the communities of Georgetown, Round Rock, Liberty Hill, Granger, Leander and throughout Williamson County or “Wilco” Texas.
+Our firm serves the communities of Georgetown, Round Rock, Liberty Hill, Granger, Leander and throughout Williamson County Texas.
 Our firm also represents defendants in Bell County Texas including the communities of Killeen and Temple.
 Michael Price and James Twine are committed to protecting the rights of their clients and fighting for their interests.
 If you or a loved one has been arrested or charged with a crime, don’t leave your case to chance.
-Price & Twine can provide strong criminal defense representation.
-Contact our firm today at (512) 354-1880 to set up a free and confidential consultation to discuss the details of your case.
+Contact our firm today at (512) 354-1880 to set up a free consultation to discuss the details of your case.

 Resisting Arrest Information Center